z9er/CyberpunkTHING/FAQ.md

 </details>

 <details>
-  <summary>I turned on the Limited Hud Addon Simple Hud Toggle and it isn't working</summary>
+  <summary>I turned on the Simple Hud Toggle in Limited Hud Addon settings and it isn't working</summary>
   &#10240;

   Restart your game and it will, it defaults to <kbd>F1</kbd>